nathancarter/weblurch/doc-src/bugs-and-enhancements.md

 ### Miscellaneous

- * Aiming the mouse at the close grouper, to bring up validation hover info, turns the mouse pointer into a text cursor (shaped like an I, rather than an arrow), which can be confusing.
-Make the mouse pointer over groupers be a plain old ordinary arrow, like usual.
  * Move all plugin files into the `src/` folder, if possible.
  * See [this answer](http://stackoverflow.com/a/32120344/670492) to your
    StackOverflow question about higher resolution HTML canvas rendering on